Powered by people.

-Infinitec is the assistive technology program of UCP Seguin of Greater Chicago.
-The program leverages the power of technology to advance independence and promote inclusive opportunities for children and adults with disabilities.
+Infinitec is the technology program of UCP Seguin of Greater Chicago.
+Since 1997, we have utilized the power of assistive technology to advance independence and promote inclusive opportunities for children and adults with disabilities.

 Schools

-We are a member-based organization currently supporting school districts in Illinois, Kansas, Minnesota, and Pennsylvania.
+We currently support school districts in Illinois, Kansas, Minnesota, and Pennsylvania.

 Social Services